AsuraXowner/Sentinel-Open-Source/SentinelKeySystem/README.md

 local AuthorizeToken = crypt.hash(tick()..tostring(math.random()), "sha256")-- This generates a unique key to prevent key bypassing.
 Do not modify.

 -- Customize the look and feel of your key system here.
-SentinelUI.Keys.MainTitle    = "Project Sentinel" -- The title
+SentinelUI.Keys.MainTitle    = "Sentinel" -- The title
 SentinelUI.Keys.MainDesc     = "Please enter your key to continue" -- The subtitle SentinelUI.Keys.Directory    = "KeyHub" -- file name where the key saves (Change this!!!!!!!111)
 SentinelUI.Keys.Assets.Logo  = "rbxassetid://101364305979184" -- Your logo Image ID